 In June 2018, the ILO began a series of discussions on a potential new ILO instrument on violence and harassment in the world of work at the International Labour Conference, in a committee composed of representatives from governments, employers, and worker unions.

-In June 2019, the ILO committee will meet again to decide on the final content and what form the instrument will take: a legally binding convention, a non-legally binding recommendation, or a convention supplemented by a recommendation.
-We believe that the ILO should adopt the strongest possible instrument — a legally-binding convention supplemented by a recommendation.
-We demand an explicit and clear focus on gender-based violence.
-The convention should also include clear guidance for governments, employers, and trade unions to identify and eliminate discriminatory behaviors and address the discriminatory outcomes of unequal power relations that lie at the heart of gender-based violence.
+In June 2019, the ILO committee adopted a legally binding convention supplemented by a recommendation.
+The convention includes clear guidance for governments, employers, and trade unions to identify and eliminate discriminatory behaviors and address the discriminatory outcomes of unequal power relations that lie at the heart of gender-based violence.

 To date the largest global advocacy campaign for the adoption of a strong convention on gender-based violence in the world of work has been led by unions and labor organizations.
 The feminist movement has largely been absent from these advocacy efforts, which is a gap we aim to address.
-As feminists we will strengthen the global demand for a convention by harnessing the power and leveraging the reach of the 16 Days Campaign, including by encouraging strong local and grassroots mobilization to demand that governments support the ILO’s adoption of a strong and inclusive convention supplemented by a recommendation in June 2019.
-Once a new instrument is adopted by the ILO, the advocacy will shift towards demanding government ratification of the convention and broad implementation in accordance with women’s human rights.
+As feminists we will strengthen the global demand for adoption and implementation of the new convention and recommendations by harnessing the power and leveraging the reach of the 16 Days Campaign.